mstatt/tr-101/README.md

 >>gulp publishtest

---Now open the index.html file in the test directory with a text editor.
+--Now open the test/index.html file with a text editor.
 --Notice that there are no blanklines or comments.
 --Notice that the contents are minified.